 Every construction project is a chain of numerous stakeholders and tasks that should be completed within a set timeframe and budget.
 Of course, the complexity of each project is vastly depended on its type, size, and available resources.
 Regardless of the above-mentioned criteria, though, construction projects seem to constantly struggle with low productivity on the field, fragmented communication, and painfully high rework rates.

 As reported by McKinsey and Company, the productivity gap between the construction industry and the average economy is estimated at $1.6tn per year.
 That is a terrifying number considering the amount of effort and resources invested in global construction.

-To make matters worse, productivity in construction has remained flat in the course of the last twenty years.
+To make matters worse, productivity on the field has remained flat in the course of the last twenty years.
 And keep in mind that this is a $10tn industry which is expected to grow up to $15tn in the upcoming ten years.

 The good news is that the rapid progress of digital solutions is seen as the catalyst for a deep and meaningful change in the sector.
 There’s a vast amount of data on every construction field and the use of digital tools can help decisively with their proper collection and analysis.

 On top of that, bridging the gap between the boardroom and the construction site is another area that requires extra attention.
 As the industry becomes more digital and fact-driven, there is a strong hope that this will no longer be an issue in the future.

 Nevertheless, there is still a long way to go before we can claim that the field and the office are well-connected.
 And this, of course, reflects back on lower productivity and project misunderstandings.

 It becomes clear that there are several steps that need to be taken before we can claim that construction is back on track in terms of on-site performance.
 In a nutshell, here are some of the ways in which the stakeholders of the sector could boost productivity on the field: